 In the case of the driver's seat, occupancy can be assumed so the system does not have to be capable of detecting whether or not the seat is in use.
-For the front seat passengers, seat use must be detected.
-Systems that feature rear seat occupant detection are eligible for higher scores.
+For all front seat passengers, seat use must be detected.
+For all rear seat passengers, only those equipped with occupant detection that are also compliant with Section 3.4.3.2.3 will be eligible for SBR scoring.
 Euro NCAP defines occupancy as use by an occupant larger, taller or heavier than a small female (5th percentile).